 Evidence legally presented material provided during a trial.
 This includes witnesses, records, documents, etc. Evidence can be different for different cases.

 Extortion is the act of taking something from a person through unlawful means such as intimidation, force, etc.

 Federal Case is a case heard by a court in the central government of the United States.

 Felony is a charge that can lead to heavy fines and imprisonment for a year or more.
 These are serious offenses, the determination of length of imprisonment, fines, etc. depends on the severity of the charges brought against you.
 They will differ, that is why it is important to talk to an attorney about what you are being charged with.

 Field Sobriety Tests (FST's) Process used by a law enforcement officials to obtain probable cause to conduct a breath and/or blood alcohol test.
-Visit here to understand more about the three tests associated with this process.

 Forgery is when makes or alters a document or attempts to pass of altered, forged, or counterfeited documents as genuine.
 These actions are a crime when a person knowingly, or with intent to defraud another, commits these acts.
-Visit here to learn about the punishment for this crime.

 Fraud Is a deliberate deception to secure unfair or unlawful gain, or to deprive a victim of a legal right.
 There are many different types of fraud but in most cases the purpose of fraud is monetary gain or financial benefits.
-Check out more information here on this charge.

 Frequenting is the unlawful act of any person being present at or on premises of any place where he or she knows illegal controlled substances are being manufactured or cultivated, or are being held for distribution, transportation, delivery, administration, use, or to be given away.
 This can be a confusing but very serious charge.
 Visit here to learn more about this crime and what you can do to fight it.